adsung/Stock-Price-trend-classification-and-price-forecast-using-LSTM-and-ARIMA-model/README.md

 Specifically, the aforemetioned approaches to predict stock price trend and price, respectfully, is as follows:

-1. Build an RNN model or Long-short term mememory network that would predict the price trend of a company's stock; and
+1. Build an RNN model or Long-short term memory network that would predict the price trend of a company's stock; and

 2. Predict the future price of a company's stock using a seasonal ARIMA model.